Lhasa to Kailash Manasarovar Distance: How to Get to Kailash from Lhasa by Road or Flight

 One of the most outstandingly epic journeys across Tibet, the four-day drive from Lhasa to Darchen, at the southern foot of Mount Kailash, is filled with amazing sights, outstanding attractions, and a wealth of connections with the local Tibetan people everywhere you go.

 After departing from Lhasa, the first major attraction you will come across is the stunning Lake Yamdrok.
-Located around 112km to the southwest of Lhasa, this beautiful lake is one of the Great Three Sacred Lakes of Tibet.
-As you continue on to Shigatse, you will pass through Gyantse, a small town that was once the largest town in Tibet and is the home of the famous Gyantse Kumbum stupa.
+Located around 112 km southwest of Lhasa, this beautiful lake is one of the Great Three Sacred Lakes of Tibet.
+As you continue on to Shigatse, you will pass through Gyantse, a small town that was once the largest in Tibet and is the home of the famous Gyantse Kumbum stupa.

 Dining and Accommodation:

-While there are a wide range of hotels in Lhasa, from small guesthouses to 5-star luxury hotels, after you get out of Shigatse, there are fewer four and five starred hotels, and the most you can expect is a half-decent three star hotel or the guesthouses, which are the most common types of accommodation as you move west.
-At EBC you can stay in the monastery guesthouse, or you can try out the tent guesthouses at the base camp for a real Tibetan experience.
-In Saga, you can find decent guesthouses to stay in, and a couple of 2-star hotels, and at Darchen, the only accommodations are the guesthouses and hostels for people heading to the mountain kora route.
+While there is a wide range of hotels in Lhasa, from small guesthouses to 5-star luxury hotels, after you get out of Shigatse, there are fewer four and five-star hotels, and the most you can expect is clean and basic three-star hotels or the guesthouses which are the most common types of accommodation as you move west.
+At EBC, you can stay in the monastery guesthouse, or you can try out the tent hotels at the base camp to have a real Tibetan experience.
+In Saga, you can find decent guesthouses to stay in and a couple of 2-star hotels.
+In Darchen, the only accommodations are the guesthouses and hostels for people heading to the mountain kora route.

 >> See more details of 15 days Lhasa to Kailash Manasarovar overland group tour.